squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 </aside></p>

-Continuing on with the `FONT` statement of `DIALOGEX` resource: as we saw in ["*If you're not last, you're irrelevant*"](#if-you-re-not-last-you-re-irrelevant), if there are duplicate statements of the same type, all but the last one is ignored:
+Continuing on with the `FONT` statement of `DIALOGEX` resources: as we saw in ["*If you're not last, you're irrelevant*"](#if-you-re-not-last-you-re-irrelevant), if there are duplicate statements of the same type, all but the last one is ignored:

 ```rc
 1 DIALOGEX 1, 2, 3, 4